 The Japanese Garden looks like it was after the Japanese Occupation!!!
 It is a pity to see the unkept landscaping.
 The is a large pond in the middle of the garden filled with Japanese carps.

 This stall is in Yee Fatt Kopitiam.
 After going in rounds for a few times, we finally came saw Yee Fatt.
 This coffee shop is famous for its Curry Mee and now I know why!!!
 It is really different from Penang's Curry Mee so rich with coconut milk (santan).
 The Ipoh Curry Mee is practically, noodles in curry chicken.
 You can have it either dry or with soup.
 I personally like the dry one.
 They garnish it with char siew and a few pieces of chicken and a leave or two of mint.
 It is delicious!!!
 Only thing is, the portion is a little small for me, but it's good as it keeps me wanting for more.
-Do not miss this!!!
+Do no

 Having our tummy filled and burping with contentment, Peter showed us to the Chinese temple nearby, just across the street from Yee Fatt.
 There were throngs of people at the Tow Boo Keong as there is a vegetarian festival where eveything is yellow!!!
 As we were carnivorous, in due respect to the vegetarians, we decided not to enter the temple, but something outside caught our eyes!!!
 The is a large make shift stall making and selling the mee koo (dough tortoise).
 We bought some as they were too cute and colourful to resist.